Beyond I-Con: Exploring New Dimension of Distance Measures in Representation Learning: Experimental Results

 \subsection{Dimensionality Reduction}

-We also ran SNE \cite{hinton2002sne} using different divergences for CIFAR-10 to visualize qualitative differences between resulting image embeddings, as shown in Figure \ref{fig:CIFAR10}.
-Quantitative results from downstream classification are found in Table \ref{tab:dim}.
+We also ran SNE \citep{hinton2002sne} with a CNN backbone on CIFAR-10 using different divergences to visualize qualitative differences between resulting image embeddings, as shown in Figure \ref{fig:CIFAR10}.
+Visually, while SNE with KL divergence creates highly overlapping clusters, the clusters resulting from SNE with the other divergences are more cleanly separated.